thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 This enhancement makes our generic query system significantly more powerful, avoids API endpoint proliferation, and keeps complex business logic encapsulated in the client-side API module responsible for the context (`offering.ts`).

+### Future Architectural Enhancements

+#### Recursive Sidebar Component
+- **Current State:** The `HierarchySidebar` component currently renders a flat list of `HierarchyItem` objects.
+The hierarchical structure is simulated using a `level` property, which is used to calculate CSS padding for indentation.
+- **Potential Improvement:** A future refactoring could change the data structure from a flat list to a true tree structure, where each node object contains an optional `children` array of child nodes.
+- **Benefits:** The `HierarchySidebar` component could then be refactored to render itself recursively using `<svelte:self>`.
+This would make the component more robust, capable of handling infinitely deep hierarchies, and would rely on semantically correct nested `<ul>` lists for indentation instead of dynamic styling.

 ---

 ## Technical Architecture Pillars